JB060/hangman/README.md

   - if the player types "No" the game will proceed to the next stage without seeing the rules.
   <img src="/images/2.png" alt= "">

-### Player picks a word for the computer to guess.
+### The player picks a word for the computer to guess.
 - On this screen, the player has typed "yes" to observe the game rules and the next step is for the player to pick any word from the English dictionary for the computer to guess, after picking the word, it will show in the terminal how many letters the word contains.
 <img src="/images/3.png" alt= "">